 Quite possibly the easiest of all houseplants is the cactus.
 Available in all kinds of shapes, sizes, and colors, the possibilities are pretty endless and the required care is very basic.
 Cacti such as angel wings, saguaro cactus, barrel cactus, Old Lady Cactus, and Bishop Cactus offer interesting shapes and texture, and occasionally, some pretty blooms.

 Caring for cacti is simple.
 Generally, they like dry warm conditions, such as any typical household environment, bright light, and to be watered twice a month.

-A mainstay of indoor gardening, the philodendron is easy to care for and highly adaptable to your home.
-There are two varieties – vining and non-climbing.
-To care for you philodendron, keep it in a location that gets bright, indirect sunlight.
+A mainstay of indoor gardening, the philodendrons are generally easy to care for and highly adaptable to your home.
+There are two types – vining and non-climbing.
+To care for your philodendron, keep it in a location that gets bright, indirect sunlight.
 If the sun’s rays hit the plant directly, it could burn and turn yellow.
 But don’t fuss too much – they can tolerate pretty low levels of light, too.

 Water them only when the top inch of soil gets dry.
 Your philodendron won’t mind if you forget to water it once in a while, just don’t let it sit in soggy soil.
 To give it a boost, apply a commercial houseplant fertilizer once a month in the spring and summer, and every other month in the fall and winter.

 One of my favorites is the heartleaf philodendron.
 If you’re looking for hard to kill houseplants, it is a great option that will fill your home with greenery.
 I’ve written more about heartleaf philodendron here.